 - Injunctive norms, which represent what people typically approve or disapprove of.

 - Descriptive norms, which represent what people typically do in practice.

 People’s formulation and perception of these norms are based on various factors, such as observation, communication, and preexisting personal attitudes.

 In addition, the salience of social norms can also influence the way these norms affect people in any given situation.
 Specifically, in general, the more salient a norm is, meaning that people are aware of it at a given time, the more strongly this norm affects people, and this is especially important when there is a conflict between multiple different sets of norms.

 Summary and conclusions

-- The bandwagon effect is a cognitive bias that causes people to think or act in a certain way, because they believe that others are doing the same.
+- The bandwagon effect is a cognitive bias that causes people to think or act a certain way if they believe that others are doing the same.

 - The bandwagon effect can influence people when it comes to things such as which political candidate to vote for, which products to buy, and which investment to put their money into.

 - People experience the bandwagon effect for various reasons, such as because they want to conform with others in order to gain their approval, because they believe that relying on the opinion of others is beneficial, or because they’re motivated by additional mechanisms, such as the fear of missing out.